 Maintain the day temperature at around 25ºC (77ºF) and through the night at 22ºC (68ºF).
 You can use a heating pad under the tray.
 This method is cumbersome for home gardeners.

-So I would recommend sticking with leaf or stem cuttings methods.
+So, I would recommend sticking with leaf or stem-cutting methods.

 Common Problems with Peperomia Dolabriformis

-Wrinkled leaves: Plant needs water.
+The plant needs water.
 They recover as soon as they are watered.
-But routine neglect will distress the plant.
+But routine neglect will distress the plant

 Completely stop watering.
 If required, check your soil.
 Remove the plant from the pot and wash out the root.
-Replace the mix with a well-draining mix as described in the above section.
+Replace the mix with a well-draining mix, as described above.

 Repot the plant after a couple of days lying outside until the roots are aired out.